FeatureBaseDB/featurebase-docs/index.md

 # Welcome to FeatureBase Cloud help
 {: .no_toc }

 FeatureBase Cloud help contains everything you need to create a database and tables, import your data then run queries.
+All without needing to maintain your own infrastructure.

 {: .note}
 FeatureBase Cloud is not related to the [Featurebase user feedback tool](https://help.featurebase.app/en/){:target="_blank"}.